 and neglected – secret to success and happiness.
 Percy Ross

 Most people are afraid to ask for what they need to move forward: fear of tarnishing their image as a “self-made man”, and above all fear of rejection.
 You can learn how to ask and you will rapidly realize that you have nothing to lose and everything to gain.
-But in order for your request to succeed, you have to ask at least one person who will be in a position to give you what you need.
+But for your request to succeed, you have to ask at least one person who will be in a position to give you what you need.

 - Reject Rejection